SJ23 Tech Tip F23, (Updated 2006-07-01) Bob Schimmel | |

 ![]() PS: The halyard shackles are now spliced to the line instead of knotted.
 A splice is less prone to snag.
 NOTE - Storing a halyard on the pulpit is NOT compatible with roller furling.
 There is a high probability that the halyard will be snagged and pulled inside the furled jib, resulting in a lock up.
 It may be difficult to release the line unless you are real careful to unfurl the jib to exactly the same point of snagging.
 CONSTRUCTION - I bought four 1.25" diameter stainless D rings from a chandler.
 This size fits easily to your halyard fitting.
 Lash each ring to the pulpit using light flexible polyester line.
 This is exactly the same tying a whipping on the end of a line.
 This way there are no loose ends to reveal how the knot is tied.
 Slick.
 After all, you may as well make it look like magic!
 Tie the knots tight enough so the rings stand upright.
 This makes clipping a halyard on a ring a one hand operation, which is very convenient when holding a loose sail with your other hand on a heaving deck.
 2019 UPDATE - After

-installing roller furling on Panache I discovered a loosely
+installing roller furling on Panache I discovered that a loosely

-tensioned halyard clipped to the pulpit could easily get wrapped inside the top of a furled jib, locking it
+tensioned halyard clipped to the pulpit could easily get wrapped around the top of a furled jib, locking it

 when the top of the halyard goes tight.
-This wrap is difficult to see from the foredeck.
+This wrap is difficult to see from the cockpit or the foredeck.
 For this

 reason I now store only the spinnaker halyard to the pulpit and keep it very tight.